Satisfactory Academic Progress for Financial Aid

 Coursework Included in Satisfactory Academic Progress Calculations

 When a student applies for financial aid, all previous coursework is reviewed to ensure the student has maintained satisfactory academic progress prior to offering financial aid.
-The policy applies to any period of enrollment in an eligible program, regardless of whether financial aid was received.
+The policy applies to any period of enrollment, regardless of whether financial aid was received.
 It is possible to be on financial aid warning or suspension status without ever having received aid, such as for Running Start students.

 Students receiving financial aid must enroll in an eligible degree or certificate program at Green River College, and the classes they take must apply to that program of study.